 Jura Janosik has a particular trait: the issue he tries to hide the most is the feeling of belonging mixed with a feeling of alienation.
 He is the only one in his group who knows how to read; he mastered the classic rules of fencing and can show off in front of his peers, winning a duel with a regular officer.
 The girl he falls in love with and whom he wants to marry is not an ordinary highlander but the vicar's daughter.
 On the other hand Agnieszka Holland's - and Kasia Adamik's - main character knows he can be himself only among his own folk, even if they think differently.
 Janosik's divided loyalties are shared by many artists, too.

-Furthermore Adamik became involved in other television productions.
-She worked on the third season of Pitbull (2008), a police series with cult status, as well as on Naznaczony / Marked (2009), a ground-breaking series on the Polish market which was intended as an answer to the international hit The X-Files (2009).
+Adamik became involved in other television productions.
+She worked on the third season of Pitbull (2008), a police series with cult status, as well as on Naznaczony (editor's translation: Marked, 2009), a ground-breaking series on the Polish market which was intended as an answer to the international hit The X-Files (2009).

-Agnieszka Jakimiak's review of the film in the Kino monthly:
+Agnieszka Jakimiak's review of the film in the Kino monthly goes:

 Another story about the social underclass full of faith that the eye of the camera is the best tool for showing the nooks and crannies of the everyday humdrum.
 And again cinema is supposed to support the illusion of realism and objectivism; once again it is ostentatiously and explicitly engaged; and once again it claims its right to didacticism.
 By some miracle (or maybe because of her director's talent) Kasia Adamik steers clear of most of the traps and avoids falling into a naïve or moralising tenor.

 Kasia Adamik continues to work in film and television production.
-She supervised the recording of such shows as Jan Klata's famous play H (2006), and Hamlet produced at the Teatr Wybrzeże in Gdańsk and staged at the Gdańsk Shipyard.
+She supervised the recording of such shows as Jan Klata's famous play Hamlet produced at the Teatr Wybrzeże in Gdańsk and staged at the Gdańsk Shipyard (2006).
 In addition, she has been collaborating on the production of promotional and music videos.
 Warsaw Pact, a production company in which Adamik is a shareholder, was the Polish co-producer of the film The Karamazovs (2008).